-Duration: 6 Days
+Duration: 5 Days

 This course aims to give practicing or potential first line managers the foundation for their formal development in this role.
-The qualification helps participants to develop basic management skills and assists them in gaining the basic knowledge required at this level.

-- More effective and confident first-line managers
+- Effective and confident first-line managers

 - Better relationships and communication in teams

-- Managers with the tools to develop their own skills and abilities.
+- Managers with the tools to develop their own skills and abilities

 What Will The Course Cover?